MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/index.md

 :::image type="content" source="../../_images/modernize/business-alignment/business-alignment.png" alt-text="Image showing where you are in the business alignment process.":::

-These are sequential processes.
-Make sure you envision the possibilities before you evaluate how ready you are to reach those goals.
+The processes are sequential.
+Make sure you envision the possibilities before you evaluate how ready you're to reach those goals.
 When you know the path that you're prepared to take, you can commit to a plan that has a great chance of success.

 ## Next Step